Q-ro/jcodecollector/README.md

 I forked the repo at it's last stable version (2.5) which was released in January 2011.

-I intend on initially making some fairly simple changes to the code base to clean up it's current design and behavior, but in future wish to make this into a more robust and potentially extendable application.
-I see a major amount of potential in it.
+I intend on initially making some fairly simple changes to the code base to clean up it's current design and behavior, but in future wish to make this into a more robust and potentially extendible application.

 ## Dependencies